 Most regard quarterback as the most important position in sports.
 But how do we judge a quarterback?
 Is it by production or winning games?
 That's a good debate for another time.
 For now, let's take a look at the list of QBs who have tossed the most touchdown passes in NFL history.
-This list, which covers regular-season games only, saw the lead trade hands during the 2020 season and it may stay that way for a while.
+This list, which covers regular-season games only, saw a new leader take over during the 2020 season and it will likely stay that way for a while.

-Brady might not end his career atop this list, but most consider him to be the greatest quarterback of all time.
-The reason is simple: Brady has won seven Super Bowl rings, which is more than any single NFL franchise.
-He's also been extremely productive; he has led the league in TD passes four times and he's second all-time in passing yards as he's closing in on 80,000.
-Leaving New England after more than two decades to sign with Tampa Bay as a free agent, Brady not only helped end the Buccaneers' lengthy playoff drought by throwing 40 touchdown passes, the second-most in a season in his Hall of Fame career; he also led them to victory in Super Bowl LV and was named the game's MVP.
+Simply put, Brady is the greatest quarterback of all time.
+The top line of his résumé is indisputable – he's won seven Super Bowl rings, which is more than any single NFL franchise.
+He's also been extremely productive; he has led the league in TD passes four times and he's first all-time in passing yards with more than 81,000.
+Leaving New England after more than two decades to sign with Tampa Bay as a free agent prior to the 2020 season, Brady not only helped end the Buccaneers' lengthy playoff drought by throwing 40 touchdown passes, the second-most in a season in his Hall of Fame career; he also led them to victory in Super Bowl LV and was named the game's MVP.
+And he's showing no signs of slowing down, as he's currently on pace for 51 touchdown passes this season and became the first player with 600 in his career.

 2. Drew Brees, 571 TD passes

 After surpassing Peyton Manning to become the all-time leader in passing yards in 2018, Brees doubled up by becoming the career touchdown pass leader late in the '19 season.
 Tom Brady has since passed Brees for the latter, but the Saints signal-caller has the edge in yards becoming the first to surpass 80,000 during the 2020 season.
-Brees announced his retirement on March 14, as he will make the transition to the broadcast booth before eventually taking his rightful place in Canton.
+Brees announced his retirement on March 14, 2021, and has already made the transition to the broadcast booth before eventually taking his rightful place in Canton.

 3. Peyton Manning, 539 TD passes